dylan-lang/dylan-programming-book/source/intro-new.rst

 disadvantages.
 One way to compare languages is to imagine them arrayed along two axes.
 One axis ranges from *procedural* to *object-oriented* languages.
 The other axis ranges from *static* to *dynamic* languages.
-`See Object-oriented and dynamic extents of programming languages. <intro-new.htm#50597>`_ shows the comparison of several popular computer-programming languages on a graph.
+`Object-oriented and dynamic extents of programming languages. <intro-new.htm#50597>`_ shows the comparison of several popular computer-programming languages on a graph.